Nelson Velazquez Preview, Player Props: Royals vs. Blue Jays

 Nelson Velazquez At The Plate

-- Velazquez has five doubles, 12 home runs and seven walks while batting .250.
+- Velazquez is batting .252 with five doubles, 12 home runs and eight walks.

+- Velazquez will look to extend his four-game hitting streak.
+He's batting .278 with three homers in his last games.

-- Velazquez has had at least one RBI in 45.2% of his games this year (14 of 31), with two or more RBI seven times (22.6%).
-He has also accounted for three or more of his team's runs in one contest.
+- In 43.8% of his games this season, Velazquez has driven in at least one run.
+In seven of those games (21.9%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.